-In general, it would normally be inappropriate to use mortality tables derived from the following:
+In general, it would normally be inappropriate to use mortality tables derived from:

-• General population experience for purposes of current levels of mortality for a pension plan actuarial valuation, because general population mortality experience differs significantly from the subset of the population that participates in pension plans.
+- General population experience for purposes of current levels of mortality for a pension plan actuarial valuation, because general population mortality experience differs significantly from the subset of the population that participates in pension plans.
 However, general population tables, such as the Canada Life Tables, may provide information on geographical differences.
-An actuary may consider whether geographical distinctions merit reflection, given a plan's membership characteristics.
+An actuary may consider whether geographical distinctions merit reflection, given a plan's membership characteristics. - Individual annuitant data as mortality experience under individual annuity contracts tends to be lower than under pension plans due to anti-selection by the purchasers of individual annuities.
+The use of an individual annuity table may be appropriate for very small plans and, in particular, individual pension plans.